-Toss out the expired condiments, wipe up any spills, throw out the leftovers that you should eat but won’t.
-Make your fridge a pure delight to open, and I guarantee you will open it more, and eat out less.
+Toss out the expired condiments, wipe up any spills, throw out the leftovers that you should eat, but won’t.
+Make your fridge a pure delight to open and I guarantee that you’ll open it more often and eat out less.

 4) Now that your fridge is clean, start buying healthy ingredients